New Norfolk

 The latest Census data sees New Norfolk placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-New Norfolk's cultural diversity was found to be below average.
-Its population comprises 91.4% citizens, 92.4% born in Australia, and 97.5% speaking English only at home.
-Christianity is the predominant religion, with 45.7% of people adhering to it, compared to 41.4% across Greater Hobart.
+New Norfolk was found to have below average cultural diversity, with 91.4% of its population being citizens and 92.4% born in Australia.
+A total of 97.5% spoke English only at home.
+The predominant religion was Christianity, making up 45.7% of the population, compared to 41.4% across Greater Hobart.

 Frequently Asked Questions - Diversity